pierrecariou/SEPA-generator/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the Apache 2 License (https://www.apache.org/licenses/LICENSE-2.0)